gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

   </figcaption>
 </figure>

+To solve a Kami puzzle we set up a correspondence between colored regions of pixels &harr; vertices in a graph:

+- Each region of contiguous pixels of the same color gets an associated vertex in the graph.
+- If two regions of pixels are touching then there's an edge between their corresponding graph vertices.
+- A move in Kami corresponds to a vertex contraction in the graph.

-In the example above, the pixels have the same connectivity as the graph in <a href="#figure3">Figure 3</a>.
+Maybe you noticed, the pixels in <a href="#figure4">Figure 4</a> have the same connectivity as the graph in <a href="#figure3">Figure 3</a>.

 To fill all pixels with the same color, we perform iterated vertex contractions until there is a single graph vertex.
+The vertices we contract in the graph tell us which regions of pixels we should flood fill.

 ## Specifying the objective